-8. 2017/18 Budget and Council Tax The Leader's Portfolio
+5. 2017/18 Budget and Council Tax

-To consider Report FIN/401 of the Head of Finance, Revenues and Benefits, which was referred to the meeting of the Overview and Scrutiny Commission held on 6 February 2017.
+To consider Report FIN/401 of the Head of Finance, Revenues and Benefits.
 This is Enclosure 1 in the OSC/Cabinet joint reports booklet for this meeting.

-9. Treasury Management Strategy 2017/2018 The Leader's Portfolio
+6. Treasury Management Strategy 2017/2018

-To consider Report FIN/404 of the Head of Finance, Revenues and Benefits, which was referred to the meeting of the Overview and Scrutiny Commission held on 6 February 2017.
-This is Enclosure 2 in the OSC/Cabinet joint reports booklet for this meeting.
+To consider Report FIN/404 of the Head of Finance, Revenues and Benefits.
+This is Enclosure 2 in the OSC/Cabinet joint reports booklet for this meeting

-10. Safeguarding Children, Young People and Adults at Risk Policy 2017 Public Protection and Community Engagement Portfolio
+7. Safeguarding Children, Young People and Adults at Risk Policy 2017

-To consider Report HCS/03 of the Head of Community Services which was referred to the meeting of the Overview and Scrutiny Commission held on 6 February 2017.
-This is Enclosure 3 in the OSC/Cabinet joint reports booklet for this meeting.
+To consider Report HCS/03 of the Head of Community Services.
+This is Enclosure 3 in the OSC/Cabinet joint reports booklet for this meeting